 |50-60 Minutes||Summary, Q & A|

-Michelle is an occupational therapist with 30 years of experience and has been in private practice, Access to Independence, for over 10 years.
-She is a well-respected lecturer, both nationally and internationally and has authored numerous texts, chapters, and articles.
-She is the co-editor of Seating and Wheeled Mobility: a clinical resource guide, editor of Fundamentals in Assistive Technology, 4th ed., NRRTS Continuing Education Curriculum Coordinator and Clinical Editor of Directions magazine.
-Michelle is on the teaching faculty of RESNA.
-Michelle is a member of the Clinician Task Force.
-Michelle is a certified ATP, certified SMS and is a Senior Disability Analyst of the ABDA.
+Michelle Lange is an occupational therapist with over 35 years of experience and has been in private practice, Access to Independence, for over 15 years.
+She is a well-respected lecturer, both nationally and internationally, and has authored numerous texts, chapters, and articles.
+She is the co-editor of Seating and Wheeled Mobility: a clinical resource guide.
+She is the former NRRTS Continuing Education Curriculum Coordinator and Clinical Editor of NRRTS Directions magazine.
+Michelle is a RESNA Fellow and member of the Clinician Task Force.
+Michelle is a RESNA-certified ATP and SMS.

 Content Disclosure: This learning event does not focus exclusively on any specific product or service.